 - Difficulty finding replacement or maintenance parts.

-With that said, these risks are only applicable to specific equipment and should be assessed on a case-by-case basis.
+These risks only apply to specific equipment and should be assessed case-by-case.

 How to Decide if Retrofitting Equipment is the Right Solution

 First, assess every piece of equipment being considered: check for any damage and structural integrity (if the equipment is at risk of failure, retrofitting should no longer be considered).
 Additionally, if the equipment is stable, consider the cost difference, which includes the price of new equipment vs. retrofitting and the cost of downtime, training, implementation, etc.